-When the Draft Local Area Plan is published it must be placed on display for a minimum 6 weeks during which submissions and observations are invited from the public and interested parties.
-Following this period of public consultation, a report summarising the issues raised and the Chief Executive's recommendation is presented to the Elected Members not later than 12 weeks after publication of the notice in the national newspaper.
+The Draft Local Area Plan was on display for 6 weeks from the 12th January 2018 to the 23rd February 2018 during which submissions and observations were invited from the public and interested parties.
+Following this period of public consultation, a report summarising the issues raised and the Chief Executive's recommendation was presented to the Elected Members 12 weeks after publication of the initial notice in the national newspaper.

-The Elected Members have 6 weeks to consider the report and adopt, amend or reject the Draft Local Area Plan.
-Should any Material Alterations to the Draft Local Area Plan be proposed, these must go on public display for a further period of not less than 4 weeks.
+The Elected Members had 6 weeks to consider the report and opted to amend the Draft Local Area Plan.
+These 'Material Alterations to the Draft Local Area Plan' went on public display for a further period of 4 weeks.
+The Local Area Plan was adopted on the 10th September 2018.